 Catch a Broadway Show

 The city of New York has a number of defining features.
-Central Park is one.
-Broadway is another.
-If musicals are your thing, then coming to New York is like attaining the holy grail for you.
-Broadway is the global hotspot for everything related to musicals and performance arts.
+Central Park is one, Broadway is another.
+If musicals are your thing, Broadway is your go-to place to catch some of the best musicals including The Lion King and Wicked.
 Make sure you catch a Broadway musical on your trip to New York.

 USA